2-days or 18 hours 400

 Students should come prepared to pass a rescue drill where they locate and excavate two buried beacons in 7 minutes.
 Students should also come prepared to dig snowpits, identify layers, and execute stability tests.

-This is a pass/fail course, with an educational focus.
+This is a pass/fail course.

 Students will be tested on:

 - Terrain evaluation

 - Written exam